 - 2 cups granulated sugar 400g

-- ¾ cup cocoa powder 75g
+- ¾ cup dutch-processed cocoa powder 75g

-- 1½ teaspoon baking soda
+- 1½ teaspoons baking soda

 - 1 teaspoon baking powder